End poverty in all its forms everywhere

 Poverty exists everywhere, and that’s where the UN Global Goal wants to end it – all over the world.
 In 2018, about 11.8% of the U.S. population lived below the poverty line.
 Even people who are gainfully employed live impoverished lives.
 In fact, with a minimum hourly wage of US$7.25 in most U.S. states, a family of three with one adult working 40 hours per week at minimum wage is officially poor.
 The situation in Europe is not any better.

-Many hold a gloomy outlook on the future.
-It appears that the middle class will slide back into poverty if current trends continue.
 Earnings for the average worker have been declining for decades, eroding the middle class around the world.
-Some worry that artificial intelligence and, more broadly, digital transformation my be the next major revolution to displace workers worldwide.
+Some worry that artificial intelligence and, more broadly, digital transformation may be the next major revolution to displace workers worldwide.
 Following on globalization, information technology, and mechanization before that.
 It’s not only lower-wage factory workers at risk but doctors and researchers as well.
 It’s not only friends and family but you and me.

 Digital transformation has the incredible potential to cure intractable diseases, ensure sustainable consumption and production, and equip people with the knowledge and skills to improve their lot in life.
 But digital technologies will require social, political, and economic transformation as well, if we are to elevate people’s lives.